beekeeper-studio/beekeeper-studio/README.md

 - Make sure to write some notes about what your change does!
 A gif is always welcome for visual changes.

 ## Maintainer notes (casual readers can ignore this stuff)

+### Upgrading Electron Gotchas

+This is always a total pain and will break the build 9/10.

+Some things you need to consider when upgrading Electron:

+1. Does it use a different node version.
+Eg Electron-18 uses node 14, 22 uses node 16.
+So everyone needs to upgrade
+2. Does node-abi need to be upgraded to be able to understand the electron version?
+This is used in the build to fetch prebuilt packages.
+You need to upgrade this in root/package.json#resolutions
+3. Were any APIs deprecated or removed?
+Make sure all features that interact with the Electron APIs still work, stuff like - selecting a file, maximizing a window, running a query, etc.

 ### Release Process